liquid-forge/forge-architecture/docs/meta-architecture.md

 An **Application** is a deployable product composed of specific versions of Modules.
 Applications define which Modules and Components are deployed together to create a complete system.

 **Characteristics:**
-- Selects specific Module versions
+- Selects specific Module versions.
-- Can include subset of available Components
+- Can include subset of available Components.
-- Defines environment-specific configurations
+- Defines environment-specific configurations.
-- Represents a deployable product or system
+- Represents a deployable product or system.

 ### Module Registry
 The **Module Registry** is a centralized catalog of all Modules, their Components, versions, and relationships.
 It serves as the source of truth for Module discovery and dependency management.